ivuorinen/starred/README.md

 - [mattermost-community/focalboard](https://github.com/mattermost-community/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [mattpocock/ts-reset](https://github.com/mattpocock/ts-reset) - A 'CSS reset' for TypeScript, improving types for common JavaScript API's
 - [mdelobelle/metadatamenu](https://github.com/mdelobelle/metadatamenu) - For data management enthusiasts : type and manage the metadata of your notes.
-- [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
-Scrape, crawl and extract with a single API.
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [mermaid-js/mermaid-live-editor](https://github.com/mermaid-js/mermaid-live-editor) - Edit, preview and share mermaid charts/diagrams.
 New implementation of the live editor.
 - [metricsgraphics/metrics-graphics](https://github.com/metricsgraphics/metrics-graphics) - A library optimized for concise and principled data graphics and layouts.